 Dysautonomia - Autonomic Nervous System Dysfunction

 Dysautonomia, also known as autonomic nervous system dysfunction or disorder, is a blanket label applied to a variety of conditions that develop, at least in part, because of malfunction or faulty regulation in the involuntary nervous system.
-Generally speaking, there is excessive activity of the sympathetic nervous system and underactivity of the parasympathetic nervous system.
+Generally speaking, there is typically an excess of activity in the sympathetic nervous system and underactivity of the parasympathetic nervous system.
+It can be the other way around, but most people are suffering from the former.

 In the early stages of autonomic nervous system dysfunction, the symptoms may be vague and fleeting like general malaise, headaches, weakness, anxiety, sweating, dizziness, constipation, exercise intolerance, depression, nausea, irregular heartbeat, heart pounding, disturbed sleep, irritability or blurred vision.
 Something doesn't feel quite right, but you can't put your finger on it.
 A visit to the doctor's office typically results in no clinical findings and a prescription for a sedative or antidepressant, which ultimately impairs the nervous system even more in the long run.